 While that might not seem like a big deal, consider that every game an Eastern time zone team plays in a Pacific time zone, the time when they take the ice is normally the time when their body clock is accustomed to be winding down and preparing for bedtime.

 Detroit Red Wings Standings Right Now

-The Detroit Red Wings standings are listed here and you can instantly decipher where the Wings stand in both the Atantic Division race and the overall picture of the NHL’s Eastern Conference.
+The Detroit Red Wings standings are listed here so you can instantly decipher where the Wings stand in both the Atantic Division race and the overall picture of the NHL's Eastern Conference.

 Life in the Atlantic Division hasn't gone as swimingly as is did for the Red Wings when they resided in the Central Division of the Western Conference.
 Between 1993-94 and 2008-09, the Wings finished first or second in the Central every season, winning four Stanley Cup titles, advancing to the Cup final series six times and reaching the Western Conference final on eight occasions during a span in which they were clearly the NHL's most dominant franchise.

 How To Win At Detroit Red Wings Betting

 The Detroit Red Wings are no longer the scourge of the NHL.
 For years considered the league's model franchise, the Wings never were required to rebuild.
 Astute drafting and finding diamonds in the rough in the late rounds allowed the Wings to transition smoothly, replacing legends like Steve Yzerman and Sergei Fedorov with Pavel Datsyuk and Henrik Zetterberg.

 But as the current core has aged, and some have departed, the replacements haven't been as proficient.
 The Wings have many very good players in the their system and there is young talent currently in the lineup.
 But do they have more superstars in the making?
 Right now, it's uncertain.